pulp/plugin_template/README.md

                         The username and token are used to push the Changelog and version bump commits created by the release workflow.
 The default is 'pulpbot'.

+  sync_ci               Enables a nightly workflow to update the CI files.

   test_bindings         Include a job that runs a script to test generated client
                         library.